shellyln/mdne/README.md

 npm install -g mdne
 ```

 > NOTE: To run on `node 12` or leter, you need to fix lacking of the node CLI option
 > `--es-module-specifier-resolution=node` after installed.
+>> If you are using Windows and only use the app from the desktop or "send-to"
+>> shortcuts described below, there is no need to fix it.

 * `%AppData%\npm\mdne.cmd` (Windows; cmd.exe)